gevhaz/hugo-theme-notrack/README.md

 The first thing you will want to do is set up the home page of the website.
 Create `/content/_index.md`.
 This could contain a short introduction of what is on the website or of you.
-A shortcode that can be useful here is `figure`, which adds an image with a frame and an appropriate width if you set the class to "profile-picture".
+A shortcode that can be useful here is `image`, which adds an image with an optional frame.
+You can set the width with the `width` option.
 Example usage:

 ```
-{{< figure class="profile-picture" src="/img/profile-picture.jpg"
+{{< image frame="true" width="11em" src="/img/profile-picture.jpg"
 alt="Picture of me" >}}
 ```

-There is also a raw html shortcode called `rawhtml` which you can use if you don't like the frame.

 At this point you should also set the title for the web site, your name and the text in the header, if you want it to be different from your